-Figure 9.12.4: Pipeline for 360-degree video with tiled encoding.
-Packing and RWP information may not be needed in cased of mixed-quality.

-HQ viewport-only delivery
+X.9.3 Viewport-only Delivery

-For maximim bandwidth savings, the sender may send only an extracted high-quality region corresponding to the viewing orientation.
-In this case, only the extracted viewport (with or without a margin) from the 360-degree video is encoded and delivered to the receiver.
-If the viewport is extracted from a projected picture (e.g., ERP), the resolution would change depending on where the viewport is located on the picture.
-To prevent changing resolution, the sender must rotate the sphere to re-orient the selected viewport to the center of the projected picture.
-Figure 5 illustrates the rotated and centered viewport extracted from the 360-degree video.
+For maximim bandwidth savings, the ITT4RT-Tx client may deliver only an extracted high-quality region corresponding to the viewport of the ITT4RT-Rx client.
+If the viewport region (with or without a viewport margin) is extracted from a projected picture (e.g., ERP), the resolution would change depending on where the viewport is located on the picture.
+To prevent changing resolution, the ITT4RT-Tx client may rotate the sphere to re-orient the selected viewport to the center of the projected picture.
+The delivered video may be rendered in one of two ways, which affect the signalling requirements i) sphere-locked, where the ITT4RT-Rx client reverses rotation of the received image before rendering, and ii) viewport-locked, where the ITT4RT-Rx client always renders the received image to the center of the viewport.
+Note that sphere-locked operation implies that it is necessary to map the delivered content to the global coordinate (real capture position) of the stitched 360-degree video.
+This is the default behaviour when VDP is used without the VL parameter regardless of the VDP method.